rnmz/rnmz/README.md

 💡 **About me**

-Software developer focused on scalable systems and clean architecture.
+Software engineer focused on scalable systems and clean architecture.
 Passionate about building high-performance and well-designed applications.

 🚀 **Current project**